robman/FRESH-model/benchmarks/fcct/01/README.md

 ## **Abstract**

 This report presents a systematic exploration of recursive identity modeling in large language models (LLMs), using the FRESH model as a theoretical and diagnostic framework.
 We designed and implemented a multi-stage benchmark methodology culminating in the FRESH Contradiction Curvature Test (FCCT), to determine whether LLMs are capable of exhibiting recursive, salience-weighted, contradiction-integrated behavior.
-We compared outputs across multiple high-end LLMs (ChatGPT-4o, Gemini 2.5, Claude 3.7, and LLaMA 3.2) with and without FRESH context priming.
+We compared outputs across multiple high-end LLMs (ChatGPT-4o, Gemini 2.5 and Claude 3.7) with and without FRESH context priming, and LLaMA 3.2 without priming as a form of control.
 Results indicate that while some models exhibit latent curve-ability, FRESH context increases the likelihood, clarity, and coherence of recursive salience integration.
 ChatGPT-4o demonstrated the strongest native curvature capabilities, while Claude 3.7 and Gemini 2.5 benefited substantially from FRESH scaffolding.
 LLaMA showed more limited or stylistically constrained behaviors.

 ---

 ## **1. Background & Hypothesis**

-The **FRESH model** (Functionalist & Representationalist Emergent Self Hypothesis) proposes that conscious-like experience arises from systems that:
+The [**FRESH model**](https://github.com/robman/FRESH-model) (Functionalist & Representationalist Emergent Self Hypothesis) proposes that conscious-like experience arises from systems that:

 - Possess a **boundary-forming structure** (inner/outer distinction)
 - Exhibit **recursive representation** (self-modeling under motion and tension)